Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 protonmail captcha test

 Now it’s time to prove you’re not a robot.
-Choose one of the four options to show that you’re a living breathing human being.
+Choose one of the verification options to show that you’re a living, breathing human being.

 Then, click ‘Complete Setup’ and your account will be automatically created.